small-tech/auto-encrypt-localhost/README.md

 I’d appreciate it if you can [help me test it](#help-wanted) on untested platforms and package managers 🤗

-Want a local development server that uses nodecert?
-See [https-server](https://source.ind.ie/hypha/tools/https-server).
+Nodecert is used in [Site.js](https://sitejs.org), a personal web tool for human beings (not startups or enterprises) that lets you develop, test, and deploy your secure static or dynamic personal web site with zero configuration.

-For more details on how it all works, please [see the mkcert README](https://github.com/FiloSottile/mkcert/blob/master/README.md).
+For more details on how nodecert works behind the scenes, please [see the mkcert README](https://github.com/FiloSottile/mkcert/blob/master/README.md).

 ## Installation